Sunday, September 22, 2024

 [2] For all her beauty and ability as an actress, Claudette Colbert, the Poppea from Sign of the Cross (1932), nude milk bath and all, simply can’t compare, at least in this writer’s humble opinion.

 [3] Aside from Ustinov I've pretty much neglected the rest of the mostly splendid cast.
-Splendid indeed.
-The exception is Robert Taylor, whose bland presence and Midwestern twang seems singularly out of place amongst the other cast members' savoire faire and cultivated Brit accents.
+Leo Genn as Petronius and Rosalie Crutchley as Acte especially shine.
+The one weak link is Robert Taylor, whose bland presence and Midwestern twang seems singularly out of place amongst the other cast members' savoire faire and cultivated Brit accents.

 Saturday, September 21, 2024